2014 Retirement Confidence Survey of the State and Local Government Workforce

-- While 2014 confidence levels in overall retirement income prospects are generally consistent with 2012 (18 percent are very confident and 56 percent somewhat confident), there was a decrease in the proportion of public-sector employees who are either very confident or not at all confident.
-This year’s survey also revealed a 7 percentage-point shift of K-12 teachers from very confident to somewhat confident about their retirement income prospects.
+- While 2014 confidence levels in overall retirement income prospects are generally consistent with 2012 (18 percent are very confident and 56 percent somewhat confident), there was a decrease in the proportion of public sector employees who are either very confident or not at all confident.
+The 2014 survey also revealed a 7-percentage-point shift of K-12 teachers from very confident to somewhat confident about their retirement income prospects.

-- In 2012, 51 percent of retirement savers in the public-sector workforce said they received retirement planning advice from a professional financial advisor within the past three years.
-In 2014, only 38 percent reported receiving advice.
+- While 51 percent of retirement savers the public-sector workforce said in 2012 that they received retirement planning advice from a professional financial advisor within the previous three years only 38 percent in 2014 reported receiving advice.
 But this year’s report suggests more individuals are following all the investment advice they receive.
 For example, 24 percent reported following all the investment advice received in 2014 vs. 18 percent in 2012.